 I’m sure many of us have experienced the process of beginning to tag friends in a Facebook photo, only to find it has automatically done it for us – recognised the faces, identified the friends and tagged them on our behalf.
 The AI-driven technology that underpins this has achieved an astonishing degree of accuracy in recent years.
 Facebook’s face recognition software can correctly identify the faces of individuals in images 97.25% of the time – a degree of accuracy only marginally lower than our 97.53% strike rate as humans.

 While it may be justified to hold developments like this at arm’s length in fear and suspicion, we can ultimately view them with optimism.
-The way to bridge the gap between us and them is by better understanding them.
+Consider some of the extraordinary ways in which AI is being currently being used to serve humanity and solve important problems:

 AI can be discussed in 3 broad categories: